Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Swedish researchers (Karolinska University, Stockholm) conducted a long-term study that involved about 33,000 women aged 50 to 83 years and found that eating chocolate reduces the risk of a stroke.
-This conclusion once again confirms that cocoa is a superfood.
+Swedish scientists (Karolinska University, Stockholm) conducted a long-term study involving about 33,000 women aged 50 to 83 years and found that eating chocolate reduces the risk of stroke.
+This finding once again confirms that cocoa is a superfood.

-For 10 years, scientists have recorded data on the consumption of chocolate by Swedes.
-And it was revealed that the victims of the stroke were women, who practically did not use chocolate.
-In figures it looks like this: 1000 consumed more than 45 grams.
-Chocolate weekly for a year recorded 2.5 cases of stroke, while women who use about 9 grams. - 7.8 cases of strokes per year.
+For 10 years, scientists recorded data on chocolate consumption by Swedish women.
+And it turned out that stroke victims were women who practically did not eat chocolate.
+In figures, it looks like this: for every 1,000 people who consumed more than 45 grams of chocolate weekly, 2.5 cases of stroke were recorded per year, while women who consumed about 9 grams had 7.8 cases of stroke per year.

-The beneficial effect of chocolate lies in the flavonoids, which are contained in it in large quantities.
-It is proved that these substances reduce blood pressure and improve the rheological properties of the blood.
-At the same time, you need to know the measure, since chocolate contains a lot of fat and carbohydrates.
+The beneficial effect of chocolate is due to the flavonoids it contains in large quantities.
+It has been proven that these substances reduce blood pressure and improve the rheological properties of blood.
+However, you need to know when to stop, as chocolate contains a lot of fat and carbohydrates.

-Previously, scientists have proven that chocolate by 1/3 reduces the risk of developing cardiovascular diseases.
+Previously, scientists have proven that chocolate reduces the risk of developing cardiovascular diseases by 1/3.